lorafanda/REGRAD/README.md

 The aim of this setup was to make the use of the experiment simple and fool-proof.
 For this reason, we implemented an executable file that is script-independent.
 If you would like to try this approach, the steps are simple

 - Download the ReGrad_Motor folder onto your local (Windows) computer.
-- In the following link, download the executable file named "ReGrad_MotorTask.exe"
+- In the following link (https://zenodo.org/record/8413228), download the executable file named "ReGrad_MotorTask.exe"
 - Save the "ReGrad_MotorTask.exe" in the folder "ReGrad_MotorTask" without changing the structuring of the folder
 - Double-click the "ReGrad_MotorTask.exe" file and you are set!